XingxinHE/Hex/pages/class.md

                       ``` c++
                       Shape s; //❌ERROR!!
                       ```
-                    - The `Shape` is designed to be a [[Base Class]].
+                    - The `Shape` is designed to be a [[base class]].
 Because `protected` can be derived although can't be used directly in the client code.

                 - The [[Destructor]] is `virtual`.